thecodingpoet/multi-text-task-utility/README.md

 ```

 ## Limitations

-### No Chat History

-The system does not maintain chat history or pass previous conversations to the LLM.
-Each query is processed independently without context from prior interactions.

-**Rationale**:
-- **Token Usage Reduction**: Avoiding chat history significantly reduces token consumption, lowering API costs

-**Trade-offs**:
-- Cannot reference or build upon previous interactions
-- May result in repetitive responses if users ask follow-up questions
-- Lacks contextual understanding of ongoing conversations

-### Other Limitations

 1. **Response Length**: Limited to 300 tokens maximum, which may truncate longer explanations
 2. **Model Constraints**: Uses GPT-4o-mini, which may have limitations in complex reasoning compared to larger models